RRH Staxton Wold

 Remote Radar Head Staxton Wold or RRH Staxton Wold is an air defence radar station operated by the Royal Air Force, located near Scarborough in North Yorkshire, England.
-As it has been a radar site continuously since 1939, it has a claim to be the oldest working radar station in the world.
+As it has been a radar site continuously since 1939, it has a claim to be the oldest working radar station in the world. the base has undergone many upgrades of different radar systems and sits on the top of Staxton Wold at a height of 180 m above sea level.

 History

 The present-day site of RRH Staxton Wold has had an early warning function since the 3rd century AD, when it was the site of a warning beacon.
 It was first selected to be used as a radar station in 1937, when it was set up as part of the Chain Home system, being some 180 m above sea level and only 4 mi inland of the Yorkshire Coast.
 Building work did not begin until December 1938 as delays in procuring the site occurred when the landowners resisted selling (this being before the Second World War, so the government found it harder to demand the land by force for the war effort).

 The site became fully operational in April 1939 and is the only one of the original stations still in use, and may thus claim to be the oldest continuously serving radar station.
 Just before the outbreak of war (July 1939), the base was equipped with a Bofors anti-aircraft gun, and by December 1939, it was only one of two operational radar stations in Yorkshire (the other being Danby Beacon).
 For six weeks during late 1939, Sir Bernard Lovell was posted to Staxton Wold from the University of Manchester whilst assessing radar at the site.
+Operations at the base were wound down in 1945 when the Second World War came to an end, with the site being put under a care and maintenance basis.
+It was partially reactivated in 1951 for training, and then in 1953 a GEE H radar was installed at the site.

-Maintenance and operating staff were drawn from No. 73 Wing RAF, part of No. 60 Group RAF, with administrative and other human necessities catered for by RAF Church Fenton.
+Maintenance and operating staff were drawn from No. 73 Wing RAF, part of No. 60 Group RAF, with administrative and other human necessities catered for (parented in RAF Terms) by RAF Church Fenton.
 In the 1990s, the station was maintained and operated by No. 129 Signals Unit, and was part of Sector 2 headquartered by RAF Neatishead, which covered the southern half of the United Kingdom.
+During the 1950s, 1960s and 1970s, when the station was in use, staff were billeted at RAF Leconfield, Alamein Barracks (the former RAF Driffield), RAF Bempton, and civilian housing requisitioned in Scarborough.